 Or perhaps a divorce, a death in the family, business partner disputes or lawsuits, etc.

 When you sell your business, you have to recognise that things can go wrong and have contingency plans in place.

 I appreciate that it is not always easy or possible to have backup plans, other than accepting the worst-case scenario.
 Hence it is important to have an honest discussion with yourself.
 If things do go wrong, are you able to walk away from your business with nothing because there is nothing more you can do?

 Some business owners are actually quite happy to walk away from or terminate the business without any compensation.

 Others are terrified of not getting paid on their exit.

-By understanding your own risk factors and tolerance, you can decide on the level of urgency to resolve the issues identified from the Three (3) Pillar Triangle Formula To Exit.
+By understanding your own risk factors and tolerance, you can decide on the level of urgency to resolve the issues identified from the Three (3) Pillar Triangle Strategy To Exit.

 Josh Foo contributed to this article